B.A., University of California, Berkeley, 1984

 J.D., Harvard Law School, 1987

 Sharon is a frequent contributor to legal publications, having written articles on a variety of issues pertinent to the practice of employment law.
 She regularly speaks at legal conferences, and is often complimented for her ability to explain complicated legal theories in a clear, straightforward manner.
-She has been recognized by her peers as an accomplished lawyer, as evidenced by her being included in San Francisco Magazine’s list of “Super Lawyers” in the field of Employment Law in 2007 and 2008, and as one of the “Top 50 Women Lawyers in Northern California” in 2009, 2010, and 2011.
+She has been recognized by her peers as an accomplished lawyer, as evidenced by her being included in San Francisco Magazine’s list of “Super Lawyers” in the field of Employment Law each year from 2007 to present, and has been recognized numerous times as one of the “Top 50 Women Lawyers in Northern California” including in 2020.

-When she is not practicing law, Sharon is busy raising two children, doing community volunteer work, and trying to perfect her skills at making the perfect chocolate truffle.
+When she is not practicing law, Sharon is busy doing community volunteer work, traveling, and trying to perfect her baking skills.